Satellite galaxy velocity dispersions in the SDSS and modified gravity models

 \section{Conclusions}

 Observational data presented by \cite{SDSSDR6} and studied by \cite{Prada2007} are viewed as evidence of the success of the $\Lambda$CDM model.
 The usual approach relies on the critical step of interloper removal, before the data is compared against predictions.
 We argue that this approach is fundamentally flawed: rather than attempting to remove interlopers from the data, we must add the interloper background theoretical predictions, in order to predict observational values.
-When we carry out this approach, we find the CDM and gravity theory predictions cannot be distinguished and that the SDSS data cannot be used to falsify any of the theories we examined.
+When we carry out this approach, we find the $\Lambda$CDM and modified gravity theory predictions cannot be distinguished and that although the SDSS data set weakly favors $\Lambda$CDM over the alternatives, it cannot be used to falsify any of the theories we examined.